 Hip joint is a ball and socket joint that is covered with large muscles of the thighs, lower back, and buttocks.
 It often takes a significant amount of force to damage a healthy hip joint.
 Most sports injuries of the hip are a consequence of chronic overuse of the joint and its associated muscles.
 Any hip injury results in debilitating pain and loss of hip function, and requires a specialist to ascertain early and accurate diagnosis of the injury and initiation of early treatment.

-Dr Gautam Tawari is a UK fellowship trained and the Royal college of surgeons (UK) accredited Sports and Hip arthroscopy surgeon.
-He uses modern surgical concepts for treatment of labral tears, ligament tears, tendon injuries, osteoarthritis, post-traumatic arthritis, and fractures around the hip joint.
+Dr Gautam Tawari is a UK fellowship trained Orthopedic Doctor in Mumbai and the Royal college of surgeons (UK) accredited Orthopedic Sports and Hip arthroscopy surgeon.
+He uses modern surgical concepts for treatment of labral tears, ligament tears, tendon injuries, osteoarthritis, post-traumatic arthritis, and fractures / trauma around the hip joint.

 A sprain is an injury of the ligament and strain is injury of the muscles.
 Strains and Sprains are common types of injury in overuse conditions, they can be from trauma as well.
 They are classified as –